 Always remain safe and do not jeopardize your health in order to take pictures of your crash scene.
 If taking photographs of the accident scene would require you to place yourself in harm’s way or could cause you to experience additional injury, do not attempt to take any pictures.

 As soon as possible after your crash, contact your South Carolina car crash attorneys at Joye Law Firm.
-Our experienced legal team has over 150 years of combined litigation experience helping South Carolina car accident injury victims recover the compensation they need.
+Our experienced legal team has nearly 250 years of combined litigation experience helping South Carolina car accident injury victims recover the compensation they need.
 Call our offices today, or use our firm’s online contact form to reach out and discuss your car accident details and your legal rights with us.